 How to stop spam form submissions on your WordPress

-Enable antispam protection for WordPress forms with Cerber antibot engine and deny form submissions from specific countries
+Enable spam protection for WordPress forms with Cerber anti-bot engine and block form submissions from specific countries

-The antispam and bot detection engine is capable to protect all contact forms on a website.
-It’s compatible with virtually any form.
-Tested with Caldera Forms, Gravity Forms, Contact Form 7, Ninja Forms, Formidable Forms, Fast Secure Contact Form, Contact Form by WPForms and WooCommerce forms.
-It’s a great alternative to reCAPTCHA.
+WP Cerber Security enables you to protect all contact forms on a website.
+The anti-spam engine is compatible with virtually any form.
+Tested with Caldera Forms, Gravity Forms, Contact Form 7, Ninja Forms, Formidable Forms, Fast Secure Contact Form, Contact Form by WPForms, and WooCommerce forms.

-To enable protection go to the Antispam plugin admin page and check Protect all forms on the website with bot detection engine.
+To enable spam protection, go to the Anti-spam plugin admin page and enable Protect all forms on the website with bot detection engine.

-In most cases, the antispam protection works fine with the default settings.
-But as a professional solution, Cerber offers several options to fine tune its anti-spam algorithm.
+In most cases, the anti-spam protection works fine with default settings.
+But as a professional solution, Cerber offers several options to fine-tune its anti-spam algorithms.

-The GEO rules allow you to permit or block form submissions from a set of specific countries.
-If you want to be in touch with people in your country only, this is the right way.
-GEO rules are available in the Cerber Security Pro version.
-Note that this setting affects all forms on your website except the standard WordPress registration form.
-To create the list of the countries:
+The professional version of WP Cerber enables you to configure a set of GEO rules that allow you to permit or block form submissions from a configurable list of countries.
+If you want to be in touch with people in several countries only, this is the right way.
+Get the professional version of WP Cerber here.
+Note that these settings affect all forms on your website except the standard WordPress registration form.
+To create the list of countries:

 - Go to the Security Rules admin page and click the Countries tab.

 - Create a list of countries by clicking on the country name in the left window.
 Selected countries are listed in the right window.
 To remove a country from the list, click on the country name in the right window.